How to: Upload (Advanced)

 # 5284063 bytes

-... with our last chunk being 5284061 bytes (21136250 - 5284063 * 3).
+The last chunk will be 5,284,061 bytes (calculated as 21136250 - 5284063 * 3).

-- There can be no more than 10,000 parts.
+• There can be no more than 10,000 parts

 {